Medically reviewed by Katelyn Hagerty, FNP

 Your healthcare provider may suggest making certain changes to your use of Adderall to reduce the severity of your ED and improve your sexual performance.
 These may include:

 Not taking Adderall before sex.
-If you take a split dose of Adderall throughout the day, your healthcare provider may suggest not taking it shortly before sex.
+If you take a split dose of Adderall throughout the day, your healthcare provider might suggest not taking it shortly before sexual activity.
 Do not stop taking Adderall without first talking to your healthcare provider.